a-n-d-r-3-w/calculator/CombinedRFASpec.md

 #### User Goal or Purpose of Their Activity: ####

-This user wants to add, subtract, multiply, and divide some big numbers with decimal points.
+This user wants to add, subtract, multiply, and divide some big numbers with decimal points to calculate:
+- their monthly income and expenses
+- what their monthly payment will be if they borrow $500,000 at a 4.15% annual interest rate and pay the loan back over 30 years.

 ### Assumptions ###
 - The user is working with US dollar amounts only